 This post is all about what you want ever to know pertaining to Padparadscha Sapphire.
-If you find it useful, don’t forget to click “like” and share.
+If you find it useful, don’t forget to share.
 Let’s get it started!

-Well known or not, no one disagrees that padparadscha is hard to pronounce (for reference, it’s pad · pah · raj · ah).
+Well-known or not, no one disagrees that padparadscha is hard to pronounce (for reference, it’s pad · pah · raj · ah).
 Just pronouncing it correctly is only one piece of the puzzle, though.
-What exactly does padparadscha mean?
+What exactly does it mean?

 The term is derived from a word in Sinhalese, one of the two official languages of Sri Lanka today.
 That word roughly translates to “aquatic lotus blossom,” or “tropical lotus flower.”
 Either way, padparadscha sapphires are as beautiful as any lotus, if not more so.